ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 # IBM Security Services for SAP
 {: #managing-ss-sap}

-{{site.data.keyword.cloud}} Security Services for SAP offer a cybersecurity solution to automate the monitoring and protection of SAP applications on {{site.data.keyword.cloud_notm}}, and to keep workloads compliant and secure from inside and outside threats.
+{{site.data.keyword.cloud}} Security Services for SAP® offer a cybersecurity solution to automate the monitoring and protection of SAP applications on {{site.data.keyword.cloud_notm}}, and to keep workloads compliant and secure from inside and outside threats.

 These services, developed between IBM Security and Onapsis (an IBM Business Partner), are designed to implement and configure Onapsis specifically to your environment requirements for continuous workload visibility and protection.

 Through continuous monitoring, the Onapsis Security Platform delivers a near real-time, preventive, detective, and corrective solution for securing SAP systems and applications.
-The Onapsis Security Platform provides unmatched coverage and protection with context-aware insight across SAP NetWeaver ABAP, Java Platform, Enterprise Edition, and HANA platforms.
+The Onapsis Security Platform provides unmatched coverage and protection with context-aware insight across SAP NetWeaver ABAP, Java® Platform, Enterprise Edition, and HANA platforms.
 The platform integrates with network security, security management, and associated workflows.

-{{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
+{{site.data.keyword.vmwaresolutions_short}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).
+For more information, see [Promotions for VMware® Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

 ## Technical specifications for IBM Security Services for SAP
 {: #managing-ss-sap-specs}